Conflict Resolution and ADR in the Age of AI and Tech: Human-Centered, AI-Empowered Resolution

 Description

-This is a LIVE Conference in Seoul, Korea
+This is a Fully In-Person LIVE Conference in Incheon, Songdo, South Korea (about 45 minutes from Seoul)

 Conference Location: George Mason University Korea, Songdo, Incheon, South Korea

-Organizer: This seminal international conference is being held by the Conflict Analysis and Resolution Program and Peace and Conflict Studies Center at George Mason University Korea in collaboration with GRO (Global Mediation and Community Resolution Organization).
+Organizer: This seminal international conference is being held by the Conflict Analysis and Resolution Program and Peace and Conflict Studies Center Asia (PASC Asia) at George Mason University Korea in collaboration with GRO (Global Mediation and Community Resolution Organization).

 Language of Conference: Primary English Language with Korean Language Assistance